Skip to content

 Create a Foundry Project

-The first step to start a Foundry project is of course to create it.
+The first step to start a Foundry project is, of course, to create it.
 If you have Foundry installed, you can run:

 forge init foundry && cd foundry